All applicants whose first language is not English must meet Humber’s English Language Proficiency Policy.

 The program is designed in consultation with – and is supported by – police, fire and emergency medical services (ambulance services).
 Courses are taught by faculty who work in the field, ensuring what you learn is current and relevant.

-Graduates of this program will receive an Ontario college certificate and be part of a highly specialized workforce.
+Graduates of this program will be part of a highly specialized workforce.
 Various safety/emergency service employers offer professional certification through the completion of on-the-job training.Courses Learning Outcomes

 Upon successful completion of the program, a graduate will:

 Explain the role, responsibilities and quality assurance practices of an Emergency Telecommunicator in the public safety/ emergency services field.

 Explain legal issues, legislation and regulations that relate to the role of the Emergency Telecommunicator (e.g., the Ambulance Act, Privacy of Information Act, Mental Health Act, Restricted Radio Operation (RRO), Coroners Act, Criminal Code, Negligence Act, Central Bed Registry System – Critical Care Bypass (CCB), Redirect Consideration (RDC), Radio Act of Canada, Department of Communications).

 Assess and control calls using crisis management techniques, interpersonal skills, and active listening techniques.

 Manage calls using customer service skills and techniques.

 Manage emergency systems (e.g., multi-casualty incident control, air systems, land systems).

 Explain the skills and role of an Emergency Telecommunicator in an Emergency First Response.